-Every major media conglomerate needs a Netflix-style streaming service to consolidate all of their existing properties into one home and allow for consumers to pay those conglomerates directly.
+Every major media entity needs a Netflix-style streaming service to consolidate all of their existing properties into one home and allow for consumers to pay those conglomerates directly.
 Apple has Apple TV+, Disney has Disney+, and NBC Universal is currently working prearing the aptly named Peacock.
 HBO Max will be WarnerMedia’s answer in the ongoing streaming struggle.

 Here is everything we know about HBO Max.

 HBO Max will launch on May 27, 2020.
 As 2:59 a.m.
 ET is the deadline to signing up at a discounted rate, it seems likely that the service will launch at 3 a.m.
 ET.

 HBO Max Price

 HBO Max is going to launch at $14.99 a month.
 That’s relatively expensive compared to upstarts like Disney+ ($6.99) and Apple TV+ ($4.99).
 But the interesting thing to note is that price point is HBO Now’s current price, meaning an HBO Now subscriber could upgrade to receive all of Warner Media’s available content without a price increase.

 And HBO Now subscribers will receive just that.
 Barring any technical snafus, HBO Now users should be able to log onto their account on May 27 and discover that it is now an HBO Now account.
 Individuals who have HBO as part of their cable or streaming subscription can get HBO Max for free through the following providers: AT&T, Charter/Spectrum, YouTube TV, Apple, Hulu, Optimum, Suddenlink, Verizon, Cox, WOW!, Atlantic Broadband, RCN, Grande Communications & Wave, MCTV, and others.